Willpower (will.i.am album): Sampling controversy

 Controversy arose due to identical segments present in the song "Let's Go" and the track "Rebound" by Arty and Mat Zo.
 Arty claimed on Twitter that Interscope Records failed to ask permission from Anjunabeats before sampling "Rebound".
-Anjunabeats has since released a statement that although Arty was credited in the sleeve notes, this is not a valid form of obtaining permission to use the sample.
+Anjunabeats later released a statement that although Arty was credited in the sleeve notes, this is not a valid form of obtaining permission to use the sample.
 This statement was made in regard to will.i.am's comments made to the Associated Press in which he stated, "You can't steal if you credited somebody."
-In a later interview will.i.am admitted that the sample had not been properly credited.
-Explaining the situation, Will said "I wrote this song to Rebound this last year.
+In a later interview will.i.am admitted that the sample had not been properly cleared.
+Explaining the situation, Will said: "I wrote this song to Rebound this last year.
 I got in touch with Arty and showed it to him, did a different version to it 'cause I asked him [to] make it newer 'cause I don't just wanna take your song and rap over it.
 But we did that, we collaborated.
 But in a year's time, time's gone by [and] we preferred writing over and using the [original] rebound.
-Something happened and the clearance… hopefully we resolved the issue."
+Something happened and the clearance... hopefully we resolved the issue."
 The song was taken out of the re-release, and replaced by the single "Feelin' Myself".